First funerals held for Dallas police slain in racially motivated ambush

 "I know many of you have dealt with these things quite often," pastor Rick Lamb of Northside Baptist Church told the crowd.
 "Today is about Brent and trying to bring some closure to this family as they finish the job that they didn't want to start, but had to start last week."

-As Thompson's funeral procession began the roughly 55-mile (89 km) journey back to his home of Corsicana, several police helicopters flew over the church as bagpipers played "Amazing Grace" and hundred of officers from different departments saluted his silver-colored casket.

-Funerals also were held for Sergeant Michael Smith, 55, and Officer Lorne Ahrens, 48, of the Dallas Police Department.
+Funerals were also taking place on Wednesday for Sergeant Michael Smith, 55, and Officer Lorne Ahrens, 48, of the Dallas Police Department.

-Dallas police officer Eddie Coffey described Ahrens as a calming presence and a down-to-earth man.

-"He was the guy you always wanted to show up as your backup," Coffey said.
-"He wanted to make sure everyone, from top down, made it home safely."

 The funerals came a day after President Barack Obama praised the slain officers' heroism, condemned the attack as an "act not just of demented violence but of racial hatred" and made an impassioned plea for national unity.